 Get the idea?

 I do have comment moderation turned on simply to prevent spam but will approve all posts that are intelligently written, whether you agree with me or not.
 I encourage spirited debate and dissenting opinions but if you post something akin to what you’d find in a YouTube comment, expect it to get deleted.
-I don’t demand agreement, just brains.
+I don’t demand agreement, just some kind of intelligence.

 Thanks for reading and I hope you enjoy it!